Haroonhsa007/webRTCDialer/README.md

     *   Initializing and connecting the `TelnyxRTC` client.
     *   Handling all Telnyx client and call event listeners.
     *   Managing UI state related to calls (e.g., `callState`, `currentCall`, `isMuted`, `isOnHold`).
-    *   Functions for making calls, answering, hanging up, muting, and holding.
+    *   Functions for making calls, answering, hanging up, muting, holding, and sending DTMF.
     *   Call logging.
 *   **`src/app/dashboard/layout.tsx`**: The layout for the authenticated dashboard section.
 It includes the global header with the logout button and the crucial `<audio id="remoteAudio" />` element for playing remote call audio.
 *   **`src/app/dashboard/error.tsx`**: Custom error boundary for the dashboard.
 *   **`src/app/dashboard/loading.tsx`**: Custom loading UI for the dashboard.
 *   **`src/components/call/`**: Directory containing UI components related to call functionality:
-    *   `Dialpad.tsx`: The numerical dialpad for inputting numbers.
+    *   `Dialpad.tsx`: The numerical dialpad for inputting numbers to call.
     *   `CallDisplay.tsx`: Shows the current call status, connected number/name, and call duration.
-    *   `CallControls.tsx`: Buttons for mute, hold, hangup, and answering incoming calls.
+    *   `CallControls.tsx`: Buttons for mute, hold, hangup, answering incoming calls, and the DTMF keypad.
+Also includes placeholder buttons for Transfer and Add Call.
     *   `IncomingCallAlert.tsx`: A modal/alert that appears for incoming calls.
 *   **`src/components/history/CallHistory.tsx`**: Component to display a log of recent calls.
 *   **`src/types/call.ts`**: TypeScript type definitions for `CallState` and `CallLogEntry`.
 *   **`src/hooks/use-toast.ts`**: Custom hook for displaying toast notifications using ShadCN's toast components.
 *   **`package.json`**: Lists project dependencies, including `@telnyx/webrtc`, and scripts for running the application.
 *   **`README.md`**: This file.
+*   **`TECHNICAL.md`**: Detailed technical documentation of the codebase.

 ### Important Security Note for Developers
 Storing SIP credentials directly in client-readable cookies (not `httpOnly`) and relying on client-side `localStorage` for Caller ID is implemented in this demo for simplicity and to facilitate direct client-side SDK initialization with user-provided credentials. **For production applications, this is NOT a recommended security practice due to risks like XSS attacks.**